atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

 See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions to enable MFA.

+## 5. Provide Cloud Administrators Access to New AWS Accounts

+...

-## 5. Review or Provision Networking
+## 6. Review or Provision Networking

 ***...if networking has already been set up via Account Factory for the development AWS accounts, provide a very brief overview of the resulting network topology...***